-For your convenience some of the most common scale factor values are listed in the Help pull down when using any of the APS menus.
+For your convenience some of the most common scale factor values are listed in the Help pull down when using any of the Software menus.

 To calculate a drawing scale you simply perform the following: